 The main focus to date has been on business applications, and how companies can use PWAs to deliver an enhanced customer experience or to improve workplace efficiencies.
-That’s all fair enough, but exactly the same principles apply across other types of websites, businesses, and apps.
+That’s all fair enough, but the same principles apply to other types of websites, businesses, and apps.

 Games people play

 So, what does this mean for the user?
 Well, there’s no need to visit an app store and go through the laborious process of authentication and download.
 The user simply visits the website, hits the “add to home screen” button, and captures what is, in effect, an offline.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Let’s be clear: PWAs are not about rendering Google Play and the app store obsolete.
 A conventional mobile app is still the way to go for complex games involving vast amounts of processing power and super-realistic graphics, such as Fortnite or Real Racing 3.